aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/charts/chart-format/_index.md

 #### **Hiding Major Gridlines**
 Developers can control the visibility of major gridlines by setting the [is_visible](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/line/is_visible) property of the [Line](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/line) object to **true** or **false**.

 The following code snippet demonstrates how to hide major gridlines.
-After hiding the major gridlines, a column chart will be added to the worksheet will have not gridlines.
+After hiding the major gridlines, a column chart added to the worksheet will not have gridlines.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Charts-SettingChartsAppearance-MajorGridlines-1.py" >}}

 #### **Changing Major Gridlines Settings**
-Developers cannot only control the visibility of major gridlines but also other properties including its color etc.
+Developers can not only control the visibility of major gridlines but also other properties, including its color, etc.

 The following code snippet demonstrates how to change the major gridlines' color.
 After setting the color of the major gridlines, a column chart will be added to the worksheet with modified gridlines.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Charts-SettingChartsAppearance-ChangingMajorGridlines-1.py" >}}

-## **Advance topics**
+## **Advanced topics**
 - [Set the Values Format Code of Chart Series](/cells/python-net/set-the-values-format-code-of-chart-series/)
 - [Set Picture as Background Fill in the Chart](/cells/python-net/set-picture-as-background-fill-in-the-chart/)
 {{< app/cells/assistant language="python-net" >}}